sehoof/sehoof.github.io/README.md

 In 2018, my colleagues and I founded "VAM - Very Applied Methods" as a cooperation between the LSE European Institute, the Government and Methodology Department.
 We organise and teach regular cross-departmental PhD workshops on applying quantitative methods and programming in research.

-My passions besides research are reading (mainly classics & history) and sports (especially running, tennis & skiing/snowboarding).
+My passions besides research are reading (mainly classics & history) and sports (especially running, tennis & skiing).
 I am also a devoted member of the Toastmasters 104 London Debaters club, which replaced my active participation in the Young Liberals party ("Jungfreisinn") while living in Switzerland.